kubit-ui/kubit-ios-charts/README.md

 ## Live Demo

-If you want to add the test the demo app to see the implementation examples, follow the next steps:
+If you want to add the test the demo app to see the implementation examples, follow these steps:
 1. Download or clone this repository.
 2. Open the `Demo/KubitChartsDemo.xcodeproj` file.
 3. Enjoy it!